-Sometimes children need extra help.
+Sometimes children need extra help and at St Mary's we are committed to ensuring that every child can receive the help they need.
 They may have physical disabilities, medical, emotional, behavioural or learning difficulties.
 Children needing help are placed on our Record of Need.
 Children with more severe difficulties may be assessed for an Education Health Care Plan (EHCP).
 Cornwall Local Authority make the decision if a child is to receive an EHCP.
 If this is so, then a child may be granted additional individual help.